- Games, Toys, and Hobbies

 This long running show was created by David Milch and Steven Bochco.
 It first aired in September 1993.
 The show went off the air after 261 episodes in 2005.

-If you wanted to visit the baseball hall of fame where would you go?
+19. If you wanted to visit the baseball hall of fame, where would you go?

-On Jun 12th 1939 the hall of fame was dedicated by Lee Ferrick Andrews.
-The first five men honoured in the hall of fame were baseball greats Walter Johnson, Honus Wagner, Babe Ruth, Ty Cobb and Christy Mathewson.
-The hall of fame now features 19 managers, 228 players and 31 organisers and builders.
+On June 12, 1939, the hall of fame was dedicated by Lee Ferrick Andrews.
+The first five men honored in the hall of fame were baseball greats Walter Johnson, Honus Wagner, Babe Ruth, Ty Cobb and Christy Mathewson.
+The hall of fame now features 19 managers, 228 players and 31 organizers and builders.

-In the novel Dragons of Autumn Twilight what was the name of the half-elf?
+20. In the novel Dragons of Autumn Twilight, what was the name of the half-elf?

 Answer: Tanis Half-Elven

-This book first came out on 1984 and was written by Tracy Hickman and Margret Weiss.
-This novel is part of the Chronicles trilogy and was the very first of the Dragonlance books.
-It begins with the reuniting of a group of friends after a five year separation.
-The friends, Flint Fireforge, Caramon and Raistlin Majere, Tasslehoff Burrfoot, Kitara Uth Matar, Sturm Brightblade and Tanis were supposed to meet in a town called Solace for a quiet reunion.
-This quiet reunion does not happen but instead the unlikely group starts a journey, which will change their world.
+This book first came out in 1984 and was written by Tracy Hickman and Margret Weiss.
+It is part of the Chronicles trilogy and was the very first of the Dragonlance books.
+The story begins with the reuniting of a group of friends after a five year separation.
+The friends were supposed to meet in a town called Solace for a quiet reunion.
+This reunion does not end up happening, but the unlikely group embarks on a journey that will change their world.

 Answer: Lena Horne

 The Muppet Show began in 1976 and left the air in 1981.
-During its long run this show featured an incredible number of famous guest stars which included: Steve Martin, Gene Kelly, Rich Little, Alice Cooper, John Denver, Julie Andrews and many many more.
-The show was produced by the great puppeteer Jim Henson.
-The show was based around Kermit the Frog trying to put on a weekly television variety show.
+During its long run, the show featured an incredible number of famous guest stars such as: Steve Martin, Gene Kelly, Rich Little, Alice Cooper, John Denver, and Julie Andrews.
+The show was produced by the great puppeteer Jim Henson and was based around Kermit the Frog trying to put on a weekly television variety show.

-If you wanted to take a gondola ride down the Grand Canal what city would you have to visit?
+22. If you wanted to take a gondola ride down the Grand Canal, what city would you have to visit?

-If you were standing on a planet looking up at the moons Europa, Callisto and Ganymede what planet would you be on?
+23. If you were standing on a planet looking up at the moons Europa, Callisto and Ganymede, what planet would you be on?

 Jupiter is the largest planet in our solar system and is the fifth planet from the sun.
-The planet was named by after the Roman god Jupiter who was the patron god of ancient Rome.
-Jupiter is characterized by a large red spot on its surface and is known a one of the gas giants.
+The planet was named after the Roman god Jupiter, the patron god of ancient Rome.
+It is characterized by a large red spot on its surface and is known as one of the gas giants.

 Answer: Captain James Cook

-James Cook was born on October 27th in the year 1728.
-During his life he made three separate voyages to the Pacific.
-He was the first European to visit Eastern Australia, the Hawaiian Island and to sail around the Islands of New Zealand.
+James Cook was born on October 27, 1728.
+He made three separate voyages to the Pacific and was the first European to visit Eastern Australia and the Hawaiian Islands, as well as to sail around the islands of New Zealand.
 He is also credited with mapping the coast of Newfoundland, Canada.
-He was killed on the 14th of February 1779.
+He was killed on February 14, 1779.

-If you wanted to see the famous Taj Mahal what city would you visit?
+25. If you wanted to see the Taj Mahal, what city would you visit?

 Answer: Agra, India

-Which famous gangsters met their end in Gibsland, Louisiana.
+26. Which famous gangsters met their end in Gibsland, Louisiana?

 Answer: Clyde Barrows and Bonnie Parker

-On May 23, 1934 four Texas officers and two from Louisiana set up an ambush in Gibsland, Luisianan.
-The officers opened fire on the car as it approached them with automatic weapons.
-When those were spent they each unloaded their shotguns and finally used handguns on the vehicle.
+On May 23, 1934, four Texas officers and two Louisiana officers set up an ambush in Gibsland, Louisiana.
+The officers opened fire on the car carrying Bonnie and Clyde as it approached.
+When their automatic weapons were spent, the officers unloaded their shotguns and didn't stop until their handguns were also out of ammunition.
 It was later reported that the bodies of Bonnie and Clyde had been shot between 25 and 50 times.

 Answer: The Hope Diamond

-If you were the Duke of Wellington at the battle of Waterloo which country would you be fighting and who would be leading them?
+28. If you were the Duke of Wellington at the battle of Waterloo, which country would you be fighting and who would be leading the soldiers?

 Answer: France, Napoleon Bonaparte

-This battle was Napoleon's last.
-It was fought on the fields of Belgium on June 18th 1815.
-The Duke of Wellington was allied with Gebhard von Blucher who commanded a Prussian force.
-Also among the force of the Duke of Wellington were troops from The United Netherlands, Hanover, Nassau and Brunswick.
-Wellington's force was known as the Seventh Coalition.
+This was Napoleon's last battle.
+The Battle of Waterloo was fought in the fields of Belgium on June 18, 1815.
+The Duke of Wellington was allied with Gebhard von Blucher, who commanded a Prussian force.
+Also among Wellington's forces were troops from The United Netherlands, Hanover, Nassau, and Brunswick.

-You are looking at the famous painting Starry Night, who is the artist?
+29. You are looking at the famous painting Starry Night.
+Who is the artist?

 Answer: Vincent van Gogh

-Van Gogh was born in Zundert, The Netherlands on the 30th of March 1853.
-His style of painting is considered to be Dutch Post-Impressionist.
-During his life van Gogh created more than 2000 pieces.
-Starry Night is considered to be one of his best works.
+Van Gogh was born in Zundert, Netherlands, on March 30, 1853.
+His painting style is considered to be Dutch Post-Impressionist.
+Vincent van Gogh created more than 2000 art pieces during his life, and Starry Night is considered to be one of his best projects.
 It now hangs in the Museum of Modern Art in New York City.
-It has been the inspiration for a number of musical pieces including 'Vincent' by Don McLean and 'Starry Night' by Canadian Giancarlo Scalia.
+Starry Night was the inspiration for a number of musical pieces, including 'Vincent' by Don McLean and 'Starry Night' by Canadian Giancarlo Scalia.

 Answer: Sir John A. MacDonald

-John MacDonald was born in Glasgow Scotland in 1815.
-He became the first Prime Minister of Canada on July 1st 1867 and remained in office for 19 years.
-John MacDonald was able to achieve six majority governments a feat which has never been duplicated.
-During his leadership he was also instrumental in building the railway which crossed Canada from the Pacific to the Atlantic Ocean.
-Sir John A. MacDonald died on November 5th 1873.
+John MacDonald was born in Glasgow, Scotland in 1815.
+He became the first Prime Minister of Canada on July 1, 1867 and remained in office for 19 years.
+John was able to achieve six majority governments, a feat which has never been duplicated.
+During his time in office, John was instrumental in building the railway which crossed Canada from the Pacific Ocean to the Atlantic Ocean.
+Sir John A. MacDonald died on November 5, 1873.